hornbill/process-registered-contacts/README.md

 ### Domain Black List

-`DomainBlackList` is an array of strings, listing any **blacklisted** domains.
+`DomainBlackList` - array of strings - listing any **blacklisted** domains.
   Registered contacts with email addresses from these domains will be **deleted**.

 ### Domain White List

-`DomainWhiteList` is an array of strings, listing any **whitelisted** domains.
+`DomainWhiteList` - array of strings - listing any **whitelisted** domains.
   Registered contacts with email addresses from these domains will automatically be **approved** with their email address set as their login id and taking on the setting of MFA as determined in the configuration file.

 ### Multi Factor Authentication